 Do manufacturers, distributors and wholesalers of security equipment need to be licensed as Security Consultants?

 Manufacturers or distributors of security equipment are not required to be licensed as Security Consultants under the Act unless they are direct selling to either retailers, distributors or end users at the premises of those they are selling to.
 Sales Executives, Business Development Managers and similar working for security manufacturers, distributors or retailers are required to hold a COA in the class of Security Consultant if they are going to other people’s premises to sell or attempt to sell security equipment.
 If people in these roles are required to hold a COA then generally it follows that their employer should also have a licence.

 How long are licences valid for?

-- Licences are valid for 5 years.
+Licences are valid for five years.
 Application for renewal must be submitted prior to expiry and once expired, a full application must be filed.

-Can you check if a company or individual is licenced?
+Can you check if a company or individual is licensed?

-- Licence details can be checked on the Public Register of Licence Holders – justice.govt.nz/tribunals/licences-certificates/pspla/public-register-of-licence-and-certificate-holders/
+Licence details can be checked on the Public Register of Licence Holders https://www.justice.govt.nz/tribunals/licences-certificates/pspla/public-register-of-licence-and-certificate-holders/.

 What happens to those operating without the appropriate licence?

-- The PSPLA can investigate complaints against unlicensed operators and has the power to impose fines of up to $20,000 against those found operating without a Individual Licence for Sole Traders or a CoA for employees, or up to $60,000 for a company operating without the appropriate licence.
+The PSPLA can investigate complaints against unlicensed operators and has the power to impose fines of up to $20,000 against those found operating without an Individual Licence for Sole Traders or a COA for employees, or up to $60,000 for company operating without the appropriate licence.